 Meanings of Patient

-Patience is often required in a wide range of life situations from standing in a long line to raising children, from dealing with health issues to managing professional setbacks.
+Patience is often required in everyday situations, from standing in a long line to raising children, from dealing with health issues to managing professional setbacks.
 A patient person approaches challenges with resilience and understanding, recognizing that not everything can be rushed or controlled.
 In relationships, patience allows people to forgive and support one another through personal growth.
-In professional life, it often contributes to long-term success, as individuals stay focused and committed even in the face of adversity.
+In professional life, it can contribute to better teamwork and long-term success, especially when processes take time.
 Being patient is not passive; it’s an active choice to remain grounded, compassionate, and steady, even when circumstances push you to the edge.

 Definition